First measurement of $\eta$ production in neutrino interactions on argon with MicroBooNE

 This analysis measures a single-bin, flux-integrated cross section for $\eta$ production.
 The measurement is carried out by calculating the expression

 with $N$ and $B$ the selected number of data events and expected number of background events, respectively, $\epsilon$ the efficiency for signal events (13.6\%), $N_{\rm target}$ the number of target nucleons ($4.057\times 10^{31}$), and $\Phi_{\nu}$ the integrated neutrino flux ($5.01 \times 10^{11} \; \nu/\textrm{cm}^2$).
 Backgrounds from $1\pi^0$ and multi-$\pi^0$ events are constrained in a data-driven way to improve the accuracy and to reduce the overall uncertainty on the extracted $\eta$ production cross section.
 The supplementary material describes how this constraint is carried out~\cite{bib:supplementary}.
+A fake-data study is performed using events generated via the \texttt{NuWro} event generator treated as data.
+The fake-data study included the full sideband constraint procedure and led to an extracted cross section within 1$\sigma$ of the NuWro truth value.

 Figure~\ref{fig:etamass} shows the distribution of $M_{\gamma\gamma}$ for $\eta$ candidates after applying the full event selection.
 The simulated prediction (stacked histogram in Fig.~\ref{fig:etamass}) shows a peak for the signal sample in the 450-550 MeV/$c^2$ bin consistent with the $\eta$ mass of 548 MeV/$c^2$.